SESYNC-ci/codecprs/workshopdetails.md

 The teams from each VMW (V-groups) will prepare a 10-15 minute presentation of the results of their workshop that will be presented to all on-site and virtual participants via Skype on Day 2 (July 6, 2016) of the on-site workshop at SESYNC.

-Following the V-group presentations, all virtual participants may participate in the Panel and Town Hall Discussions along with all of the on-site participants.
+Following the V-group presentations, all virtual participants may also participate in the Panel and Town Hall Discussions along with all of the on-site participants.

 VMW results will be combined with the results of the on-site workshop and VMW co-leaders will be contacted following the on-site workshop for voluntary inclusion in Working Groups, Reporting and Publications.